On most Thursdays from 12:00 PM to 5:30 PM, The WRENCH is open and ready to assist you in fixing your bicycle.

 *Please be aware that it may take more than one session to finish your bicycle and your volunteer hours.
 We cannot guarantee that you can take your bicycle home the first time you visit.

 All repairs are by donation.
 We have a list of suggested prices for second hand parts you might need.
-We ask that those who can pay a reasonable amount for parts and services so that
+We ask that those who can pay a reasonable amount for parts and services do so so that those who are unable to, can have access.

-Each Sunday from 2:00 PM to 5:00 PM, The WRENCH hosts Mellow Vélo open shop and workshops for Women, Trans* & Femme people.
+On one or two Sundays each month from 2:00 PM to 5:00 PM, The WRENCH hosts Mellow Vélo; open shop and workshops for Women, Trans* & Femme people.

 Mellow Vélo is for people who feel marginalized, intimidated and/or unsafe in macho, male-dominated spaces.
 This can include women, two-spirit, trans, non-binary and femme people.
 We believe bicycles can be instruments of empowerment and freedom and that gaining knowledge of bicycle repair can have an immensely positive impact on one’s life and sense of self.